-Know how to render white-snow and odorless lard at home, a healthier alternative to store-bought or supermarket lard, perfect for your natural cosmetics at home, and also for cooking.
+Know how to render white lard at home, a healthier alternative to store-bought or supermarket lard, perfect for your natural cosmetics at home, and also for cooking.

 Render lard with a crock pot or by using a electrical stove.
 The trick is to use a low and constant temperature, because lard requires low heat for hours to be properly rendered.
 Add the pig fat cut in cubes to a crock pot, cover the bottom of your pan with water (optional), and then let it cook for hours, until most of the fat melts.